 A new form of service was added to the Church of England's Book of Common Prayer, for use on the 5th of November.

-Although the Catholic Gunpowder Plotters were actually betrayed by a secret letter, religion had such power over minds at this time that it was thought that there must have been some Divine intervention to save the King's life.
+Although the Catholic Gunpowder Plotters were actually betrayed by a secret letter, religion had such power over minds at this time that it was thought that there must have been some Divine intervention to save the King James' life.

-It seems that the Churchwardens' paid more sensibly for drink, rather than fireworks in the Churchyard, but the day was marked, nationwide, with anti-Catholic sentiments and the burning of effigies, including the Pope.
+The Skelton Churchwardens' paid more sensibly for booze, rather than fireworks in the Churchyard, but the day was marked, nationwide, with anti-Catholic sentiments and the burning of effigies, including the Pope.

-It seems that the crazy expenditure of modern times is purely the result of this Thanksgiving Act.
+The crazy expenditure on fireworks in modern times is purely the result of this long forgotten Thanksgiving Act.

 1732 For the drink on Gunpowder Treason 4s 0d.